-Even after two thousand years of attempting to adjust to Matthew, Mark, Luke, and John, the Church still finds the literal life and ministry of Jesus Christ too extreme to follow (or even teach).
+Even after two thousand years of attempting to adjust to Matthew, Mark, Luke, and John, it would seem the Church still finds the literal life and ministry of Jesus Christ too extreme to follow (or even teach).

-Initially, none sound too radical—so long as they stay on the pages of the Bible (you know . . . where they belong).
-But strip your mind of the fairy tale-type mentalities that surround them.
+Initially, none of the following may sound too radical— But strip your mind of the fairy tale-type mentalities that surround these instances.
 Imagine these literally happening today—-in your church on a Sunday morning.
 What I think you will realize is that when we remove centuries of caked on commentary, and religious jargon, it quickly becomes apparent that there is little place for the Jesus of the Gospels in our churches.
 In many ways, He was and is everything the modern Christian disdains.

 Don’t believe me?

 1. He both taught, and demonstrated speaking to inanimate objects to make them obey you (Matt 21:20-21).

 Theologians can explain it away all day (and they do).
 If there were any doubt about what Jesus was referring to when He told His disciples to talk to mountains, the preceeding verses remove it.
 When read in context, we see Jesus had just spoken to a real tree, and says “not only will you be able to do what was done to the tree but if you say to this mountain . . . “

 2. He taught 100% success in prayer (Matt 7:7, Matt 21:22, John 16:24).